waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-anaconda/index.md

 +++
-title = "Install Python with Anaconda installer (recommended)" weight = 10
+title = "Install Python with the Anaconda installer (recommended)" weight = 10
 +++

-## Install Python with Anaconda installer (recommended)
+## Install Python with the Anaconda installer (recommended)

-In this tutorial we explain how to install Python together with all possible science-related packages using Anaconda Python distribution and how to run BornAgain in `conda` environment.
+In this tutorial we explain how to install Python together with all possible science-related packages using the Anaconda Python distribution and how to run BornAgain in the `conda` environment.

-### Download Anaconda installer
+### Download the Anaconda installer

-Download Anaconda distribution for Windows from [Official website](https://www.anaconda.com/distribution/).
+Download the Anaconda distribution for Windows from the [Official website](https://www.anaconda.com/distribution/).
 Please make sure, that

-+ you are downloading Windows version,
++ you are downloading the Windows version,
-+ you are downloading 64-bit version,
++ you are downloading the 64-bit version,
-+ your Anaconda Python version major number is the same as version of Python specified in BornAgain installer name.
++ your Anaconda Python version major number is the same as the version of Python specified in the BornAgain installer name.

-That means, that for BornAgain installed using installer with the name `{{% installer-win-name "3.7" %}}` you need `Anaconda Python {{% recommended-python %}} 64-Bit version`.
+This means, that for BornAgain installed using the installer with the name `{{% installer-win-name "3.7" %}}` you need `Anaconda Python {{% recommended-python %}} 64-Bit version`.

 {{< figscg src="anaconda-install-step0.PNG" class="center" width="450px" caption="Anaconda website download page">}}

-### Run Anaconda installer
+### Run the Anaconda installer

-{{< figscg src="anaconda-install-step1.PNG" class="center" width="450px" caption="Run installer as usual">}}
+{{< figscg src="anaconda-install-step1.PNG" class="center" width="450px" caption="Run the installer">}}

-{{< figscg src="anaconda-install-step2.PNG" class="center" width="450px" caption="Agree with installation just-for-you">}}
+{{< figscg src="anaconda-install-step2.PNG" class="center" width="450px" caption="Agree with installation option 'Just Me'">}}

-{{< figscg src="anaconda-install-step3.PNG" class="center" width="450px" caption="Agree with default installation folder">}}
+{{< figscg src="anaconda-install-step3.PNG" class="center" width="450px" caption="Agree with the default installation folder">}}

 {{< figscg src="anaconda-install-step4.PNG" class="center" width="450px" caption="Agree with advanced options defaults">}}

-Push `Install` button, that will start lengthy installation process.
+Push the `Install` button, which will start a lengthy installation process.

-### Select to install VS code editor
+### Select to install the VS code editor

-Anaconda nowadays comes with nice free code editor from Microsoft and we recommend to install it during next installation step.
+Anaconda nowadays comes with a nice free code editor from Microsoft and we recommend to install it during the next installation step.
-An editor provides Python code highlight and is extremely handy in Python code development, as well as for any script-related or code-related activity (e.g. Latex, web development, etc).
+An editor provides Python code highlighting and is extremely handy in Python code development, as well as for any script-related or code-related activity (e.g. Latex, web development, etc).

 {{< figscg src="anaconda-install-step5.PNG" class="center" width="450px">}}

-Push the button `Install Microsoft VSCode` and after installation is complete you are basically done.
+Push the button `Install Microsoft VSCode` and after this installation is complete you are basically done.

 {{< figscg src="anaconda-install-step6.PNG" class="center" width="450px">}}